-Ludwigsburg Palace (Schloss Ludwigsburg in German) is one of the top castle tours in Germany!
+Ludwigsburg Residential Palace (Schloss Ludwigsburg in German) is one of the top castle tours in Germany!
+And for so many reasons.

-The 90-minute tour gives you insights into what life in Ludwigsburg palace was really like, and how royalty behaved behind closed doors.
-It’s a tour everyone can enjoy, even if you’re a skeptic about castle tours
+It’s a 90-minute tour that gives you an insight into what life in Ludwigsburg residential palace was really like.
+This tour includes some great little details about the royalty that once lived here.
+I think this is a tour that everyone can enjoy, even if you are a skeptic about castle tours.
+52

 Related Reading: Top 20 Best Castles in Germany to Visit